samuelezedi/linkwell/README.md

 ## Why I made this plugin

-I was building a chat application and I need something to detect when users posted links and emails so I went online and found a couple plugin but they only one fit the need, I imported it and discovered that it could not detect emails correctly and it long urls fully and finally I could not name URLs or emails, So I built LinkWell.
+I was building a chat application and I needed to detect when users posted links and emails so I went online and found a couple plugin but then, only one fit the need, I imported it and discovered that it could not detect emails and long urls correctky and I could not name URLs or emails, So I built LinkWell.
 I hope this is what you are looking for and it solves your link problems.

 ## Kindly follow me on